 How Investors Make Money with Stablecoins

-Primarily, the purpose of stablecoins is to provide crypto holders the option to sell a currency and then hold their funds without being required to immediately convert to USD or another coin or token.
+Primarily, the purpose of stablecoins is to provide crypto holders the option to sell a coin or token and then hold their funds without being required to immediately convert to USD or another cryptocurrency.

-Nonetheless, stablecoins present an opportunity to turn a profit by way of what is called arbitrage.
+Nonetheless, stablecoins present an opportunity to turn a profit.
+Investors do this by way of what is called arbitrage.

-The concept of arbitrage is not new to the world of crypto.
-For centuries, people have sought to profit from buying currencies and commodities on one exchange and then selling them on another, and vice versa.
+Arbitrage is nothing new.
+For centuries, people have sought to profit from buying currencies and commodities on one exchange and then selling them on another.
 In 1800s England, this might have meant buying gold in one city, where the exchange rate was on the low side, and then promptly selling that currency in another city, where the exchange rate was slightly higher.
 (Though admittedly this sounds like a bit of hassle given the transportation methods of the time.)

 As then and now, the goal of arbitrage is to profit off marginal price discrepancies.
 In crypto, this could mean purchasing and selling on separate exchanges, just moments apart.
 And because we’re typically talking about variances as slight as buying at $0.989 and selling at $1.006, profiting from this practice usually requires significant transaction quantities.
-Which is why most arbitrages involve large, institutional investors.
+For this reason, most arbitrages involve large, institutional investors.

-Additionally—and this almost goes without saying—for this process to work, you need both buyers (demand) and sellers (supply).
-As you’ll see, this point is particularly important for understanding what went wrong with Terraform Labs’ TerraUSD (UST) stablecoin and LUNA cryptocurrency.
+Additionally-and this almost goes without saying-for this process to work, you need both buyers (demand) and sellers (supply).
+This point is particularly important for understanding what went wrong with Terraform Labs’ TerraUSD (UST) stablecoin and LUNA cryptocurrency.

 TerraUSD is not the first algorithmic stablecoin.
 Nor is it the first financially engineered stablecoin to lose its peg.
-Mark Cuban, for example, previously called for their regulation when another algorithmic stablecoin, IRON, became unpegged from the U.S. dollar.
+Famed investor Mark Cuban previously called for their regulation when another algorithmic stablecoin, IRON, became unpegged from the U.S. dollar.

-In the case of UST, the stablecoin relied on an algorithmic relationship with its sister token, Terra (LUNA), to maintain its peg to the U.S. dollar.
+In the case of UST, the stablecoin relied on an algorithmic relationship with its sister token, LUNA, to maintain its peg to the U.S. dollar.

 If the price of UST fell below $1, traders would be incentivized to burn TerraUSD, in turn reducing the supply and bringing its price back to $1.
 For this, the trader would be awarded $1 of newly minted LUNA.
 The opposite, then would occur if UST exceeded its $1 peg.

 Though previous attempts to use financial engineering to create stablecoins have seen mixed results, for the most part, this strategy worked for the Terra ecosystem.
-Until it didn’t, which is where arbitrage comes back in.
+Until it didn’t.
+And that’s where arbitrage comes back in.

 Arbitrage and Algorithmic Stablecoins

 Concerns were already brewing back in March, when Terra co-founder Do Kwon announced that the Luna Foundation Guard (LFG) was buying billions of dollars worth of Bitcoin in the event of a liquidity crisis.
 (LFG is a non-profit organization tasked with ensuring the success of UST and LUNA.)

 Despite these measures, May 9 saw Terra begin to tumble from its $1 peg to slightly over $0.17 the morning of May 13, according to data from CoinMarketCap.
 Similarly, LUNA saw its value fall from more than $80 on May 5 to just $0.00003616 on May 13.

-Remember that we talked about arbitrage as one of the key ways people make money off of stablecoin trading.
+Remember that we talked about arbitrage as one way people make money off of stablecoin trading.
 It’s not the only purpose arbitrage serves.
 In fact, arbitrage plays a key role in maintaining the peg by making markets more efficient.
 Essentially, by taking advantage of slight pricing discrepancies, arbitrage prevents even wilder fluctuations.

 However, this only works when traders are confident in the value of the peg.
 Following a series of events, it quickly became clear last week that investors were not confident in LUNA’s value.